redhat-na-ssa/whitepaper-stt-evaluation-on-kubernetes/crawl/openai-whisper/ubuntu/README.md

 # Whisper on Ubuntu

-If you follow the steps from https://github.com/openai/whisper?tab=readme-ov-file#setup, there are some basic packages to install:
+If you follow the steps from https://github.com/openai/whisper?tab=readme-ov-file#setup, there are some basic packages to install: ffmpeg, Python, Openai-whisper, etc.

-1. ffmpeg
-1. Python
-1. Openai-whisper

 ## Review the Dockerfile